artembakhanov/sentiment-analysis-spark/README.md

     1. Get rid of unimportant information such as tags (@elonmusk, #twitter), hyperlinks (https://google.com), html tags (<br /><br />), and repeated symbols (amaaaazing).

-    2. Tokenization - split text into words
+    2. Tokenization - split text into words (lowercasing is done in this step as well)

     3. Remove "stopwords" - words that do not influence the sentiment of the text (they, to, be, because, that, etc.)